 It is estimated that fatigue in the workplace costs the UK economy between £155 and £240 million each year – in direct workplace accident costs alone.
 A general term often used to describe a wide variety of conditions, fatigue is generally accepted as ‘feeling very tired/weary/sleepy due to insufficient rest or sleep, prolonged work periods… Continue reading Managing Workplace Fatigue

 OSHA general industry standards on walking-working surfaces to prevent and reduce workplace slips, trips, and falls, as well as other injuries and fatalities associated with walking-working surface hazards, become effective next week.
 The final rule includes revised and new provisions addressing, for example, fixed ladders; rope descent systems; fall protection systems and criteria (including personal fall… Continue reading Final rule updating walking-working surfaces standards and establishing personal fall protection systems requirements – what does this mean in practice?

 Legal compliance and good planning are the cornerstones of any good Occupational Health and Safety policy, so it’s a good time of year for those involved in the Health and Safety arena, to reflect on the past year and any significant changes therein.
 With society and the legal landscape changing on a frequent basis, (and… Continue reading OHS – A Year in Review, 2016

-Further to a recent blog post we did for Halloween that explored some of the frightening headlines we see in health and safety on a weekly basis, this post looks at issues surrounding Due Diligence Defence and why managers and company directors should be concerned with their duty of care under health and safety in their… Continue reading Due Diligence Defence: 5 steps to ensuring your workplace has safety covered
+This post looks at issues surrounding Due Diligence Defence and why managers and company directors should be concerned with their duty of care under health and safety in their workplace.
+An obligation Under occupational health and safety law, the world over, employers have a legal responsibility to protect their employees from a range of dangers;… Continue reading Due Diligence Defence: 5 steps to ensuring your workplace has safety covered